-There will be a transitional year in 2023/24 when reporting and taxing of profits will move from the current year basis to the tax year basis.
+There will be a transitional year in 2023/24 when the reporting and taxing of profits will move from the current year basis to the tax year basis.
 The taxpayer will be able to off-set any overlap relief against the profits assessed in 2023/24, which may have formed when the business commenced.
-Where excess profits are assessed in 2023/24 those extra profits will be automatically spread over five years.
+Where excess profits are assessed in 2023/24 those extra profits will be automatically spread over five years to 2027/28.